thaddavis/crewai_and_agentops_script/video_script/2/5_customize_the_crew_config.md

 ## CrewAI projects can get quite complicated BUT can can also be very simple

-- So let's customize our crew by replacing the default "research" and "analyst" agent with the following agents
+- So let's customize our crew by replacing the default "research" and "analyst" agents with the following agents

 ```
 songwriter: